Esteban Navarro: Career

 In 2008 the novel The Bering Reactor won a prize in the Katharsis short story contest.

 In April 2011 he was awarded at the La Balsa de Piedra contest, organized by the José Saramago Foundation, for his novel El Buen Padre.
 The novel is included as a guide to getting to know Madrid, the city where it is set.

 The novel La casa de enfrente (The House Across the Street) is a paradigm of digital publishing, since its author is considered one of the pioneers.
 In a short time it became one of the best selling ebooks.

+In April 2013, coinciding with Book Day and Sant Jordi, Navarro participated as a pioneer KDP author in an event organized by Amazon in Barcelona.
+The event included a KDP workshop and a 'speed dating' session with established authors (such as Juan Gómez-Jurado, Fernando Gamboa and Lena Blau), where he shared experiences with aspiring writers.

 In January 2013, he was a finalist in the 69th edition of the Premio Nadal with the novel La noche de los peones.

 His novel Una historia de policías has been very controversial, because Navarro, being a police officer, is about a mafia inside the national police.
 The publication Business Insider chose this novel as a representation of the city of Huesca (Spain).

 His novella La cuarta memoria was chosen for the Lloret Negre Black Novel Festival as the best black novel published in 2022.

 In the book El Ajedrecista, written by Esteban Navarro Soriano, drug trafficker Gilberto Rodríguez Orejuela is described as someone very influential who liked to get along with Mexican show business stars such as Roberto Gómez Bolaños Chespirito or El Chavo del 8.

 Personal life

 Navarro has been based in Huesca (Spain) since 2001.

 Is considered the creator of the term Generation Kindle, referring to writers who emerged on the Kindle digital platform.
 This "Generación Kindle" brings together authors who, although they are of different ages and styles, publish their works through Kindle Direct Publishing (KDP).
 The term has been embraced by the media to refer to all the authors who publish and succeed through ebooks.

 In his province, Huesca, he is known for organizing literary activities related to crime novels.

 He has won numerous short story awards.

-She is a well-known Spanish social media personality.
+He is a well-known Spanish social media personality.